rybafish/rybafish.github.io/config.md

 Boolean.
 Force memory KPIs to be displayed in GB instead of default MB.

 #### fontScale
 fontScale: 1.25

-Decimal number.
+Decimal.
 Default scaling factor for "Adjust Fonts" action.